-Everyone's all a-flutter at the Natural History Museum.
-The seasonal re-opening of the Butterfly Pavilion on the museum’s South Lawn, and the doors are now open once more for some delightful flutterby time on the site that becomes the creepy Spider Pavilion come autumn.
-From chrysalis to butterfly, the pavilion is full of magical moments, which is why it rates as one of our 100 things to do with LA kids before they grow up.
+Everyone's all a-flutter at the Natural History Museum because the butterflies are back in town!
+The Natural History Museum is opening the Butterfly Pavilion on the museum’s South Lawn, offering delightful flutterby time on the same site where the creepier Spider Pavilion usually sets up in autumn.
+From chrysalis to butterfly, the Butterfly Pavilion is full of magical moments, which is why it rates as one of our 100 things to do with LA kids before they grow up.

-The Pavilion houses more than 50 varieties of butterfly and moth, fluttering freely in a miniature eco system that offers them all of their favorite plants with none of their usual predators.
+The Pavilion houses more than 50 varieties of butterfly and moth, fluttering freely in a miniature ecosystem that offers them all of their favorite plants with none of their usual predators.
 Caterpillars fill their bellies, create cocoons, emerge as butterflies, feed on their favorite treats, mate, lay eggs, and eventually die peacefully of old age, all before our eyes.
-Kids can watch from inches away as butterflies uncurl their tubular mouths to draw nectar from a flower or check out the different kinds of treat each species prefers.
+Kids can watch from inches away as butterflies uncurl their tubular mouths to draw nectar from a flower or check out the different kinds of treats each species prefers.

 And though it might be tough for some kids to resist the urge to touch or pick up the lovely residents, the good news is that, while we're not allowed to touch them, they don't have to live by the same rules.
 If you spend enough time in the Pavilion, you may get some gorgeous winged critter hitching a ride at some point; you could even stack the deck by wearing something colorful or floral to look more appealing.
-Just sayin'.

-Butterfly Pavilion open daily March 19 - September 4, 2017
+Butterfly Pavilion open daily March 5 - August 13, 2023

-10:00am-5:00pm (last entry 4:30pm)
+10am-5pm (last entry 4:30pm)

 Originally published October 3, 2013